mayeaux/nodetube/README.md

 ### Using ngrok
 NodeTube comes with [ngrok](https://www.https://ngrok.com) preinstalled with the setting in `.env.settings` to run for new instances automatically.
 This means that when you boot the app you will see a log come through with a link where you can access the app from the ngrok subdomain.
 Great you're live on the internet, that was simple!

+## Technical Details

+NodeTube is an Express application powered by NodeJS, with MongoDB as a database, with `redis` for caching and `ffmpeg` for converting and compressing video content.
+It uses Pug as a templating engine and loads process variables through the .env.settings and .env.private files.

+[This section is being expanded rapidly so please Watch this repo so you can easily see when more documentation is available]

 ## Reasons To Use NodeTube
 ### Reasons to use NodeTube as an Instance Host:
 - Built in monetization for instance administrators: Users can optionally pay a monthly fee through Stripe to gain certain privileges which are able to be adjusted by the administrator but by default allow private and unlisted uploads, an increased maximum file-size limit from 500MB to 2GB, and livestreaming capabilities